kostya/redisoid/README.md

 # redisoid

-Redis client for Crystal with auto reconnection and pool (wrapper for stefanwille/crystal-redis, ysbaddaden/pool).
+Redis client for Crystal with auto-reconnection and pool (wrapper for stefanwille/crystal-redis, ysbaddaden/pool).
 Ready to use in production.

 ## Installation